CAOR-MINES-ParisTech/esde/README.md

 # Exploiting Symmetries to Design EKFs with Consistency Properties
 ### Martin Brossard, Axel Barrau and Silvère Bonnabel

-This repo containt the Matlab code for reproducing the results of the paper **Exploiting Symmetries to Design EKFs with Consistency Properties**.
+This repo containt the Matlab code for reproducing the results of the paper **Exploiting Symmetries to Design EKFs with Consistency Properties for Navigation and SLAM**.
 Please follow the links to read the [paper](https://hal.archives-ouvertes.fr/hal-01874587/document).

 ## Simulation Results
 The Matlab code of the Section **Simulation Results** is available in the folder ```simulations```.
 The code is based on the two following references.